MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 > [!TIP]
 > Searching for a feature but didn't find it on this page?
 Try checking out of the previous feature release pages.
 You can navigate there using the links above, or the table of contents.

+## Windows Holographic, version 23H1 - July 2023 Update

+- Build 22621.11xx

+Improvements and fixes in the update:

+- Fixed an issue where incorrect Speech recognition settings were displayed when the Privacy/AllowInputPersonalization policy was set to not allowed.
+- Fixed an issue where users could not use Bluetooth to pair with a PC.

 ## Windows Holographic, version 23H1 - June 2023 Update

 - Build 22621.1113